cronokirby/hugo-blog/content/posts/Notes-on-Ripple.md

 ## Organisation
 One of the tougher problems in taking a normal service and decentralising it is how to shape the network.
+It's generally much easier to have one big server that contains all the logic for our service, and then have the clients connect independently to that service.

 A traditional service looks something like this:
 {{<mermaid/diagram>}}
 graph BT